Understanding VR sickness

 Virtual reality offers an immersive way to experience therapy, training, and interactive environments.
-However, VR motion sickness remains a challenge for many users.
-This uncomfortable sensation—often called VR sickness—can cause nausea, dizziness, headaches, and fatigue.
-But why does it happen?
+VR sickness, however, remains a challenge for many users VR users.
+This uncomfortable sensations, can cause nausea, dizziness, headaches, and tiredness.
+Why does this happen?

-Motion sickness occurs when there is a disconnect between what your eyes see and what your body feels.
-In VR, you might be moving within the simulation, but your inner ear—responsible for balance—does not detect actual movement.
-Your brain interprets this mismatch as a possible sign of poisoning, triggering nausea as a defense mechanism.
-This is almost the same biological response people experience when reading in a moving car or feeling seasick – except for the fact that in VR, the inner ear detects almost zero reposition of the body.
-In a car, at least your body does get moved around!
+VR Sickness, like motion sickness, happens when there is a mismatch between what your eyes see and what your body feels.
+In VR, you might be moving within the simulation.
+However, your inner ear (responsible for regulating balance) does not detect actual movement.
+Your brain interprets this confusion as a possible sign of poisoning.
+It panics and triggers nausea as a defense mechanism in order to prepare getting rid of the alleged poison.
+This is almost the same biological response people experience when reading in a moving car or feeling seasick, except for the fact that in VR, the inner ear detects almost zero repositioning of the body.
+In a car, at least you are actually being moved around!

 How Evrience Air's latest version helps reduce VR motion sickness